 Philip Korotin counsels international and domestic clients across multiple industries, including infrastructure, private equity investments, media and telecommunications on private and public M&A transactions and corporate projects, including corporate restructurings and public companies’ securities transactions (tender offers and squeeze-outs).
 Philip also focuses his practice on transactional antitrust matters.

-Philip also advises on antimonopoly laws, including analyzing the need to obtain antimonopoly/competition clearances in Russia and other jurisdictions for merger transactions and representing clients before antimonopoly authorities in connection with such clearances.
+Philip has had leadership roles in obtaining antitrust clearances and approvals under Russian foreign investments laws in some of the largest, most complex global and domestic merger transactions.
 Philip also counsels on antimonopoly compliance issues relating to M&A transactions, including with respect to noncompete provisions, and those relating to commercial agreements (supply agreements, distribution agreements, etc.).
-A significant part of Philip’s antitrust practice is devoted to conducting antitrust compliance trainings for clients’ executives and key personnel.
+A part of Philip’s antitrust practice is devoted to conducting antitrust compliance trainings for clients’ executives and key personnel.

 A native Russian speaker, Philip is fluent in English and possesses basic knowledge of French and German.

 Prior to joining Morgan Lewis, Philip was an associate with the corporate M&A practice of another

 One of the largest private transportation and logistics holding companies in Russia that specializes in port logistics comprising marine terminals (grain, containers, port services, and other assets): in its acquisition through a public auction of 50% plus two shares in the largest Russian intermodal container operator, that handles container cargo throughout Europe and Asia.
 We guided the client through the auction process, due diligence, and bank financing matters.
 We also assisted with analysis on regulatory clearances that may be required in Russia and 12 other jurisdictions.
 This transaction has been recognized as the largest privatization deal in Russia in 2019.